luisschwab/luisschwab.net/src/content/blog/from-dice-to-address/index.md

 ## Conclusion

-We have generated `256 bits` of entropy by hand using dice.
-Then we mapped this entropy to `24 words`, so that it's easier to store our private key.
-Then we found the corresponding point to our private key on `secp256k1`.
+We have generated 256 bits of entropy by hand using dice.
+Then we mapped this entropy to 24 words, so that it's easier to store our private key.
+Then we found the corresponding point to our private key on _secp256k1_.
 Then we converted this point into an address.
 Finally, we converted our private key into WIF, a format accepted by wallet software for importing a single private key.